 A mixed tidal cycle is a cycle with two high and low tides with different sizes each lunar day.
 The difference in height between successive high (or low) tides is called the diurnal inequality.
 Areas with a mixed tidal cycle can be found alongside the West cost of the USA, in parts of Australia and in South East Asia.

-Left: Global distribution of mixed tides.
+Right: Global distribution of mixed tides.